 - Double-sided mattresses

 Double-sided mattresses tend to be pricier.
-All of them have their pros and cons, but all of them are acceptable by many parents around the world.
+All of them have their pros and cons, but all of them are acceptable to many parents around the world.

 Innerspring mattresses offer a more breathable design.
 Air passes through easier than it does through the foam, and is firmer when providing back support for the baby.
 They offer exactly as they sound like they do: many interior springs, to allow for maximum comfort, firmness, and a little bounciness.